Shackleton's hut

 By the 1990s, the Antarctic Heritage Trust had installed a data logger to monitor temperature and relative humidity at the hut.
 And between 2004 and 2008, an international team of heritage and conservation specialists spent each Antarctic summer securing Shackleton’s Hut for future generations to enjoy.
 The building was made structurally secure, and the more than 6,000 artifacts were catalogued and returned to their original places.

-The Shackleton Hut is listed by the Antarctic Treaty System as an Antarctic Specially Protected Area, cared for by the Antarctic Heritage Trust as part of the Ross Sea Heritage Restoration Project.
+Today Shackleton’s Hut is listed by the Antarctic Treaty System as a Specially Protected Area.
+It is cared for by the Antarctic Heritage Trust as part of the Ross Sea Heritage Restoration Project.

 Loading